alexander-soare/little_experiments/action_multimodality.md

 To take things further, I wanted full control over where I'll run inference rather than being at the whim of the where the policy wants to go.
 So I rigged things up so that I could control the robot with mouse input.
 Then I ran inference on _every_ step.
 That way I could explore, and purposefully manufacture scenarios where multi-modality _should_ arise.
 In the following set of GIFs I do just that, with DP and ACT side-by-side.

 *Note: The official DP implementation uses 2 steps worth of observation history.
-Here I just take the current step and copy it back to the previous step, effectively just using one step of history.*
+Here I just take the current step and copy it back to the previous step, effectively just using one step of history.
+I do this to match ACT that only uses one observations step.
+Check the [bonus visualizations](#bonus-visualizations) to see what happens when I put the observation history back in.*

 *Note: The official ACT implementation uses a zero-vector for the latent at inference time to get deterministic rollouts.
 Here I do sampling from the standard normal distribution instead.*